Giants beat Devils to win elusive Grand Slam

 As they did against Sheffield in the semi-final, Devils finished the first period on top and Beskorowany had to be at his best to stop Trevor Cox scoring from close range.

-But Beskorowany could do nothing to stop Devils captain Richardson opening the scoring with under two second remaining in the first period.
+But he could do nothing to stop Devils captain Richardson opening the scoring with less than two seconds remaining in the first period.

 Trevor Cox led a two-on-two breakaway and found Cole Sanford, who rounded the Belfast net before pulling the puck back to the arriving Richardson in the slot who provided the finish.